Six Daily Devotionals from the Sermpn om the Mount

 contrast with the fleeting nature of human praise.

 In short, the words of Jesus in Matthew 6:1 call for authenticity.
-Furthermore, Jesus warns
+On top of that, Jesus warns

 against the dangers of performing acts of piety to get public recognition.